okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/main/angular/specificlinks.md

 Angular documentation:

-See [Get started with Angular](https://angular.io/start) to learn about the framework from Angular's official documentation
+See [Get started with Angular](https://angular.io/start) to learn about the framework from Angular's official documentation.

 Okta Developer Blog: